coveo/stew/README.md

 - `--check <runner>` will launch only that runner.
 This option can be repeated.
 - `--skip <runner>` will skip that runner.
 Takes precedence over `--check`.
 This option can be repeated.
 - `--quick` skips running `poetry install --remove-untracked` before running the checks.
+- `--no-github-step-report` can be used to disable Step Report generation when running in a GitHub context.

 The configuration for this feature is explained in more details in the [runners](#runners-stew-ci) section.